-The Issuer's corporate governance framework is governed by the requirements of the Greek legislature (mainly the provisions of Greek Laws 2190/1920, 3016/2002, 3693/2008, 3873/2010, 4261/2014 and the decision of the board of directors of the HCMC No. 5/204/2000, as currently applicable), the decrees of the HCMC and the Issuer's Articles of Incorporation and regulations.
+The Issuer's corporate governance framework is governed by the requirements of the Greek legislature (mainly the provisions of Greek laws 2190/1920, 3016/2002, 3693/2008, 3873/2010, 4261/2014 and the decision of the Board of Directors of the HCMC No. 5/204/2000, as currently applicable), the decrees of the HCMC and the Issuer's Articles of Incorporation and regulations.

 In 1994, the Issuer's Board of Directors adopted principles of corporate governance aimed at transparency in communication with the Issuer's Shareholders and at keeping investors promptly and continuously informed.
-The Corporate Governance Code was adopted by the Issuer's Board of Directors in January 2011.